BrunoWouters/homeassistantipadhangfix/README.md

 In Home Assistant itself a javascript file is loaded to send the messages to the iframe.

 ### Setup
 Download the dashboard.html and dashboard.js files.
-Change the two url's in dashboard.html to the url of your dashboard.
+Change the iframe src url in dashboard.html to the url of your dashboard.
 Upload the dashboard.html and dashboard.js to the www folder in your config folder.
 Then add the js file (/local/dashboard.js) as a new source in lovelace (http(s)://yourhadomain/config/lovelace/resources).